Professional Career Opportunities - Job Title Details

 Business Systems Analyst 1, G-18

-As a Business Systems Analyst 1, you would, applying a wide range of specialized knowledge, skills, abilities, tools and techniques, work with program staff and other stakeholders to analyze, define, develop, and communicate requirements for new or existing business processes and/or information technology systems.
+Business Systems Analysts apply a wide range of specialized knowledge, skills, abilities, tools and techniques, work with program staff and other stakeholders to analyze, define, develop, and communicate requirements for new or existing business processes and/or information technology systems.
 Employees also may perform enterprise analysis, business intelligence and portfolio, and information technology governance activities.
-These positions are located in various State agencies.

 Various New York State agencies